tesseract-one/Tesseract.swift/README.md

 ## License

-`EthereumWeb3.swift` is available under the Apache 2.0 license.
-See [the LICENSE file](https://raw.githubusercontent.com/tesseract-one/EthereumWeb3.swift/master/LICENSE) for more information.
+`Tessearct.swift` is available under the Apache 2.0 license.
+See [the LICENSE file](https://raw.githubusercontent.com/tesseract-one/Tesseract.swift/master/LICENSE) for more information.